castles/OSCWebMixer/README.md

 </div>

 ### Requirements
+* An DiGiCo Mixing desk with the OSC extension installed and enabled.
+* A computer to run the server.
+Windows and macOS work fine.
+There is no reason why linux wouldn't work.
 * [Node](https://nodejs.org/en/download/) must be installed.
 On macOS you can install it with [Homebrew](https://brew.sh/) (brew install node)
 * Server, Desk and other devices must all be on the same network